LTC Lenny Cianciotto

 San Marcos Junior ROTC Bear Battalion

-San Marcos Academy was never one of the military schools in Texas, the Academy launched its program of military training in 1917.
+While San Marcos Academy was never one of the military schools in Texas, the Academy launched its program of military training in 1917.
 The United States Army granted the Academy a Junior Unit of the Reserve Officers Training Corps that year.
 Immediately, the military uniform and discipline became part of the life of the students of San Marcos Academy, instilling self-discipline, patriotism, leadership, and responsibility just as well as any military schools in Texas can.

 The Academy’s Junior ROTC Program has been designated an “Honor Unit With Distinction” by Headquarters, U.S. Army Cadet Command, Fort Knox, Kentucky.
 This designation is the highest rating available to a Junior ROTC unit and represents the top Junior ROTC programs within the United States.
 The Academy’s military program has been approved by the United States Attorney General for students of foreign countries.

 Traditions of the Junior ROTC Bear Battalion

 Military Ball: The Junior ROTC Military Ball is an annual formal event for the Bear Battalion.
 It gives our young people the opportunity to enjoy and appropriately interact with their peers in a formal setting.
 The Military Ball is a long-standing military tradition which is intended to enhance the camaraderie among a unit’s members and teach the Cadets proper manners, greetings and other formalities.
 Attendance at the Military Ball is mandatory for all Junior ROTC cadets.

 Promotion and Awards Ceremonies: During the Fall and Spring, the Bear Battalion presents a modified promotion ceremony.
 Likewise there are awards ceremonies in the fall and spring.
 Parents and family members are invited to view these ceremonies.